TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

   + Here we demonstrate a framework for automatic flower tracking and evaluation of tracking performance
   + Ground truth tracks

+The number of flowers produced by an individual is also a factor.

 For each series, we calculate the ratio of flowers for which the automatic tracking algorithm returns the correct flowering length compared to the ground truth tracks.

+ we performed a set of analyses on the five ground truth tracks.
+First, we calculated the largest distance between any two points within any track for any flower in each of the five series.
+Further, we calculated the maximum number of frames a flower track was lost and subsequently reappeared for each series.

 \newpage